 My research and teaching are a mix of mostly economics with some computer science, and a bit of psychology (cognitive, and increasingly social) thrown in.
 I address human information behavior online, and the design and performance of information systems and digital content.
 My approach is incentive-centered design which accounts for the behavior of autonomous, motivated and often strategic humans when designing systems.
 I also do a fair bit of work on competition policy and antitrust, especially for information technology-related industries.
 In the past I have worked on taxation and corporate behavior, and public utility pricing.

 The advent of the web has led to a recent explosion in bibliometrics to measure scholarly impact.
-I obtained the following calculations for "MacKie-Mason" on 20 May 2017:
+I obtained the following calculations from Google Scholar on 1 January 2023:

 I have started curating my online scholarly presence through Google Scholar Citations: http://scholar.google.com/citations?user=Hd3kUc4AAAAJ